fabianod/dotfiles/Python/README.md

     curl -L tiny.cc/credentialManager.py > CredentialManager.py

-and using it as simple as
+and using it is as simple as

     python CredentialManager.py